smartnodes-lab/tensorlink/README.md

 ## Plug-and-Play, Peer-to-Peer Neural Network Scaling for PyTorch

-**Tensorlink** is a peer-to-peer platform designed to scale neural network training and inference in PyTorch.
-By breaking down and distributing models across a network of peers, Tensorlink allows for efficient training and execution of large models on consumer hardware, providing a compelling alternative to cloud services.
-Tensorlink leverages advanced techniques such as automated model parsing and pipeline parallelism to simplify and enhance the training process, making large, state-of-the-art models accessible to a wider audience.
+**Tensorlink** is a library designed to simplify the scaling of PyTorch model training and inference, offering tools to easily distribute models across a network of peers and share computing resources both locally and globally.
+This approach enables the training of large models from consumer hardware, eliminating the need for cloud services for certain ML applications.
+Tensorlink leverages techniques such as automated model parsing and pipeline parallelism to simplify and enhance the training process, making state-of-the-art models accessible to a wider audience.

+### Key features
 By implementing wrappers for PyTorch's `Module` and `Optimizer` objects, Tensorlink integrates with existing codebases, preserving model workflows while seamlessly harnessing distributed resources.
 Tensorlink enables individuals and organizations to collaborate, share resources, and scale models dynamically—bringing the power of distributed training to a broader community.

-### Key features
 * **Distributed Model Wrapper**: connects your model to a network of GPUs, managing everything from model distribution to execution behind the scenes
   * Supports `nn.Module` methods and queries (e.g., forward, backward, parameters)